Skip to content

 On Windows systems you can use PuTTYgen from the PuTTY package.
 This performs the same task as ssh-keygen and creates a key pair.
 The public key part is what you need to provide to OpenStack.
 However, as above, you may find it easier to use PuTTY to log in to raptor or myrtle and then generate the key there instead.

-Once you have a public key you can add it to the School of Computing Cloud by visiting this page, or by navigating to the Access & Security section.
-Click on "Import Key Pair" at the top and paste your public key in to the second box.
-Use the first box to give the key a descriptive name that will help you remember which key it is.
+Once you have a public key you can add it to the School of Computing Cloud by visiting this page, or by navigating to the Key Pairs section under Compute.
+Click on "Import Public Key" at the top and paste your public key in to the third box.
+Use the first box to give the key a descriptive name that will help you remember which key it is, and select "SSH Key" in the second box.

 Images